MCP Apps: Bring MCP Apps to your users!

 The CopilotKit Expert MCP provides exactly two tools: one for searching official documentation and one for finding relevant code examples.

-1. Developer prompts: "Create a CopilotKit UI integrated with my backend"
+1. Developer prompts: "Create a CopilotKit UI integrated with my backend."

 2. Agent searches the docs tool for current integration patterns and best practices